Seiji Maehara: Constitutional reform and security policy

 Maehara supports amending Article 9 of the Japanese Constitution.
 In his May 2025 address at the Center for Strategic and International Studies, he argued that constitutional amendment is necessary for Japan to assume defense obligations toward the United States, moving from "asymmetrical reciprocity to symmetrical reciprocity" in the US-Japan Security Treaty.
 He specifically supports explicitly recognizing the Japan Self-Defense Forces in the constitution and clearly stating "the right of self-defense and inherent right of the state, whether individual or collective."

 As Foreign Minister in 2010, Maehara secured the first explicit US confirmation at the ministerial level that Article 5 of the Japan-US Security Treaty applies to the Senkaku Islands.
 In a joint press conference with then-Secretary of State Hillary Clinton, Clinton stated that "the Senkakus fall within the scope of Article 5 of the 1960 U.S.-Japan Treaty of Mutual Cooperation and Security."

 US-Japan relations and defense spending

+Maehara pictured at the US State Department in Washington, D.C., on 6 January 2010.

 In April 2025, Maehara stated that the Japanese government should not pay more for the United States' military presence in the country, a demand made by President Donald Trump.
 However, he has argued that Japan should reconsider the current security treaty arrangement, noting that among US allies, "only Japan does not have a defense obligation towards the United States" while South Korea, the Philippines, and NATO members all have mutual defense obligations.